 please click on photos to enlarge

-It is these well intentioned but often under informed people that HART seeks out and encourages.
-Currently information on animal care is not widely available and animal sentience is not well recognised, and so even well meaning people can inadvertently cause their companion animals to suffer.
+HART seeks out and encourages those people in the community who are concerned about their local animals and enjoy their company.
+Currently, information on animal care is not widely available and animal sentience is not well recognised, and so even well-meaning people can inadvertently cause their companion animals to suffer.

 EquinesMules, donkeys and ponies are used as pack animals in some parts of the country and as carriers in the brick kiln factories of the Kathmandu valley.
 HART supports Animal Nepal and AHTCS who run programmes to alleviate the situation of working equines.

-CattleAs a Hindu country, cattle are generally revered.
+CattleWith a majority Hindu population, cattle are generally revered.
 However, bull calves and non-productive females are frequently abandoned to a life of scavenging on the streets.
 HART is often called on to treat or assist sick and injured cattle.

 Animal SacrificeThis is still widely practised throughout Nepal, both at festivals and to mark notable occasions, and it is carried out publicly.
 A particularly distressing festival is held in the south of Nepal every four years and called the Gadhimai.
 More information on this event and the campaign to mitigate, or even stop it altogether, is available at STOP Animal Sacrifice

 Community HelpAs noted above there are many animal lovers in every town in Nepal.
 These people are the ones who will call for help for a sick or injured animal in the street and who will help nurse it back to health.
 They will assist in holding animals safely during vaccination campaigns.
 They are eager to do the best they can and they are valued and respected allies.

 Copyright © 2010-2022 Himalayan Animal Rescue Trust | All rights reserved